 1. Mitigating a downtime disaster

 In 2015, Microsoft reported only 10 hours of downtime, down from 39 hours the year before.
 In fact, in their SLA for virtual machines, they guarantee external connectivity at least 99.95 percent of the time.

-This decrease in downtime is a positive step forward for cloud computing, but how can you make it work in your business?
+This decreased downtime is a step forward for cloud computing, but how can you make it work in your business?